stitchdata/docs/_destinations/destination-integration-incompatibility.md

 content-type: "destination-general"

 toc: true
-layout: destination
+layout: general
 type: "all"
 destination: false

-sections:
-  - content: |
+intro: |
   When selecting a destination, it's important to first verify that all the data sources you want to connect to Stitch will be compatible.

   **As Stitch currently allows only one destination per account,** we recommend verifying your integrations' compatibility before connecting a destination.
 This will ensure that you can successfully connect and replicate data from all your sources.

+sections:
   - title: "Degrees of incompatibility"
     anchor: "degrees-of-incompatibility"
     content: |